Login: form-based session auth

 session.TriggerAction("serverWelcome", data) enqueues an action on the session as if the client had dispatched it.
 The framework routes it to the controller's ServerWelcome method, runs the standard state-mutation-and-diff pipeline, and patches the dashboard — specifically the <ins id="server-welcome-message"> block — with the new message.
 The client never asked for it; the server decided to update.

 The same pattern is how you push subscription updates, completed background-job results, or any "the server learned something new" event.
-For the deeper model of when to broadcast (peer connections in the same session group) versus trigger (server-owned work on one session), see Broadcast & Server Push.
+For the deeper model of when to use Publish (peer connections in the same session group that opted in via Subscribe) versus TriggerAction (server-owned work on one session), see Pubsub and Server push.

 Logout: symmetric to login